0xADE1A1DE/USB-Injection/README.md

 4. Plug spliced USB connector into USB port and confirm connection of mouse device (see above 'Software - For viewing connected USB devices')

 ## How to use
-1. With setup complete, connect both the injector and victim keyboard through the same USB hub.
+1. With setup complete, connect both the injector and victim keyboard through the same single-TT USB hub (this can be checked in hub descriptors within connection hierarchy).
 Confirm that the keyboard and injector are both operating in the same speed mode (LS or FS), and are logically connected through the same hub (some hubs such as 7-port hubs are implemented by chaining a 4-port hub onto another 4-port hub).
 2. The injector can selectively block or allow victim communication.
 Different injection configurations are managed by two switches on the bottom right of the Basys 3 board (see labels in table below).
 Ensure the reset switch (SW0 - furthest to the right) is off (down).
 The victim device can only be used as normal in state 1.
 Configure the switches into state 3 to attempt injection in next step.

 | State | inj (SW1) | DOSswitch (SW2) | Behaviour |